 Darah’s completely fluent in Spanish, holds a B.S. in Psychology, M.A. in International Relations, and is a Certified Life & Success Coach (CLC, CPSC).
 She joined The Miami Herald’s MomsMiami as a featured blogger in 2010, began writing for the print publication, The Parent Notebook in 2011 as their family editor and founder of the witty and provocative “This Parenting Gig” column, and worked as an editor and features columnist with the South Florida monthly newspaper, the Happy Herald.
 In addition to maintaining her website blog, she currently blogs for the Huffington Post.

 A powerful speaker, Darah shares her riveting story of faith and courage with candor, passion and wit.
 Adeptly weaving her “Pearls of Wisdom” into her signature story-telling style, Darah reveals what it really takes to weather life’s storms and teaches how you can emerge stronger, more confident, and more resilient after overcoming hardship.

 Darah’s gutsy words and deeds have inspired many to re-frame their optic and tackle life’s toughest times empowered with renewed energy, insight and vision.
-And depending on her mood de jour, you’ll usually find this closet comedian swinging wildly between the frivolous and the philosophical on her blog, Twitter feed and Facebook page.
+And depending on her mood de jour, you’ll usually find this wannabe comedian swinging wildly between the frivolous and the philosophical on her blog, Twitter feed and Facebook page.